 So let me share a couple of things for you to think about.

-- Sex seems to be one of the areas many people feel they just cannot compromise.
+- Sex seems to be one of the areas where many people feel they just cannot compromise.
 If they aren't getting what they feel they need sexually from their partner, then they feel justified in leaving the relationship.
-So here's the tough part.
+So, here's the tough part.
 This probably isn't going to be new information, but sometimes we need to be reminded again.
 Relationships are about compromise.
 A successful marriage is a give and take process -- embracing all the good and accepting the bad too.
-Your wife sounds like she has many wonderful qualities, except for her no sexual desire.
+Your wife sounds like she has many wonderful qualities, except for her having no sexual desire.
 If you fairly weighed all the positives against a less than satisfactory sex life, isn't the relationship overall still a positive one in your life?

 - If her missing sexual attraction is truly an "it's not you, it's me" thing, then you need to work at not letting this affect your confidence.
 I know that's hard, but it can be done.
 Another thing to work at changing is your perception that it's a lack of love for you, because I'm not hearing that.

 - I'm counseling a man right now who had the same problem of a partner with no desire for sex.
 In fact, he left her 3 years ago over it.
 He says he greatly regrets his decision to leave.
 They've reconnected and are now considering getting back together.
 During the time apart she was able to discover some things about herself and her body that have helped her to have more sexual desire and begin to experience orgasms.

 Here's what you can do:

 - Be careful not to make the mistake of over emphasizing the importance of this one area of your relationship.